ISM

 WHAT IS AYVAKIT® (avapritinib)?

 AYVAKIT® (avapritinib) is a prescription medicine used to treat adults with a certain type of stomach, bowel, or esophagus cancer called gastrointestinal stromal tumor (GIST) that cannot be treated with surgery or that has spread to other parts of the body (metastatic), and that is caused by certain abnormal platelet-derived growth factor receptor alpha (PDGFRA) genes.
 Your healthcare provider will perform a test to make sure that you have this abnormal PDGFRA gene and that AYVAKIT is right for you.
+It is not known if AYVAKIT is safe and effective in children.

 IMPORTANT SAFETY INFORMATION